 We recognise that unexpected events may affect project progress.
 In these circumstances, you can request a variation to your grant agreement, including:

-changing project milestones
+- changing project milestones

-- extending the timeframe for completing the project but within the maximum time period allowed in program guidelines - changing project activities an increase of grant funds.
+- extending the timeframe for completing the project but within the maximum time period allowed in program guidelines

+- changing project activities.

 The program does not allow for: